Problem Description

 input double LotSize = 0.1; // Fixed Lot Size

-input int StopLoss = 50; // Stop Loss (in points)
+input int StopLoss = 50; // Stop Loss in points

-input int TakeProfit = 100; // Take Profit (in points)
+input int TakeProfit = 100; // Take Profit in points

-input int MagicNumber = 123456; // Magic Number ID
+input int MagicNumber = 123456; // Magic Number to identify orders

 //--- Global Variables